Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models: Conclusion

 \section{Conclusion}

 This paper shows, using an explicit algorithm, that faster GMM estimation is possible under standard econometric assumptions.
-For local optimization, the main idea is that smoothing only the Jacobian produces less smoothing bias -- allowing for larger bandwidths than existing methods.
+For local optimization, the main idea is that smoothing only the Jacobian produces less smoothing bias -- allowing for larger bandwidths than existing methods which benefit optimization properties.
 For global optimization, introducing a global search step allows to adapt to the complexity of the estimation problem, without additional user intervention or input.
-The latter naturally extends to other settings, including Maximum Likelihood Estimation.

 \baselineskip=14.0pt \begin{appendices} \thetable{\thesection\arabic{table}} \thefigure{\thesection\arabic{figure}} {\thesection.\arabic{equation}} \thelemma{\thesection\arabic{lemma}} \thetheorem{\thesection\arabic{theorem}} \thedefinition{\thesection\arabic{definition}} \theassumption{\thesection\arabic{assumption}} \theproposition{\thesection\arabic{proposition}} \theremark{\thesection\arabic{remark}} \thecorollary{\thesection\arabic{corollary}} \baselineskip=18.0pt